Ultimaker/cura-build-environment/README.md

 - opengl-desktop
 - fontconfig

-In addition, there is an option "INCLUDE_DEVEL", which, when set to ON, will also download and install a set of development tools.
-The following projects are currently installed as development tools:

-- astroid
-- isort
-- py
-- typed-ast
-- pytest
-- pylint
-- mypy

 The end result of this project should be a complete build environment installed to CMAKE_INSTALL_PREFIX.
 This environment can be used in combination with the [cura-build] repository to produce Cura executables for